AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

     * `-c`- pass an integer and only catch that number of packets.
     * `-n` and `-nn` are used together to only see the ip address and port, reducing the amount of noise in the output.
+* `iptables` - This is the built in linux firewall and manages rules on what ports can and cant be accessed.
+This is another command that requires sudo access.

 ### System Performance
+* `iostat` - Used for monitoring system IO device loading.
+Without any flags, it'll show CPU information and info on every disk in the system.
+    * `-m` - Display information in megabytes
+    * `-p` - specify device to see information on.
+Follow this with an integer to specify how many seconds to wait before refreshing the output.
+* `sar` - The system activity reporter - This will need enabling in /etc/default/sysstat to run. and will write to a data file at /var/log/sysstat.
+By default, sar will run every 10 minutes.
+    * `-u` - This will give us the current usage of the server.
+    * `-p` - This will output the sar data from a file passed to it.
+    * `-b` - Shows IO data, which could show why a server is running slower.
+* `vmstat` - virtual memory statistics, this also shows system performance information in an easy to read way, including the number of processes active.
+    * `-s` - memory statistics
+    * `-d` - Read write statistics for various disks
+    * `-t` - add timestamps to output.

 ### Others
 * `df` - Disk filesystem - Shows a full summary of the filesystem and it's